 No Region 6 sensitive plants were located in activity areas.
-See the Biological Evaluation in the Appendix.
-Habitat was found for 3 species of R6 sensitive plants, however the habitat was marginal based on field observations of several known populations.
+See Table 3-10, and the Biological Evaluation in Appendix E. Habitat was found for 3 species of R6 sensitive plants, however the habitat was marginal based on field observations of several known populations.
 Botrychium minganense, Botrychium montanum and Botrychium pinnatum may occur in stable moist areas and seeps, usually near western red cedar.
 B. minganense and B. montanum are included in the Survey and Manage Standards and Guidelines and Category Assignments (June 2002).
+Surveys were conducted to protocol.